PerseusKyogre09/Text-Editor/Readme.md

 # Python Text Editor

+Built during my time in school.
 A simple text editor built using Python's `tkinter` library.
 The editor supports basic text editing features such as bold, italic, and underline, along with font selection, font size changes, and file handling options like open and save.

 ## Features